myksmith/tinyfsm/doc/20-Installation.md

     $ cd examples/elevator
     $ make

+(For some platforms, you might not have the 'size' utility referenced in the Makefile, and you might have an error right after linking.
+This should not affect the compilation.)

 Our elevator has call buttons on every floor, sensors reporting the current position, and an alarm button for emergency.
 These actors can be triggered via a simple command interface: